thoughtbot/maybe_haskell/book/introduction.md

 "nullable" type, you can feel safe in your assumption that the value's really there -- No `nil` checks required.

-The focus of this book will be Haskell's implementation of this idea via its `Maybe` data type.
+The focus of this book will be Haskell's implementation of this idea via the `Maybe` data type.
 This type and all of the functions that deal with it are not built-in, language-level constructs.
 All of it is implemented as libraries, written in a very straightforward way.
 In fact, we'll write most of that code